 In 2018, Canadian producers were faced with unprecedented volatility in Canadian heavy oil differentials due to pipeline capacity constraints and refinery turnarounds in key consuming US regions, which impacted profitability and financial results.
-Given a particularly challenging differential pricing environment in Q4, Athabasca voluntarily curtailed approximately 8,000 bbl/d of dilbit production from its Thermal Oil assets in November and December.
+Given a particularly challenging differential pricing environment in the fourth quarter, Athabasca voluntarily curtailed approximately 8,000 bbl/d of dilbit production from its Thermal Oil assets in November and December.
 On December 2, 2018, the Government of Alberta followed suit and announced a provincial temporary curtailment of crude oil and bitumen production, which came into force on January 1, 2019.

 Athabasca optimized netback performance in 2018 by mitigating pipeline apportionment through direct sales of dilbit to refineries and through access to leased storage in Edmonton, Alberta.
-Athabasca also increased its contracted capacity on the TransCanada Keystone XL Pipeline to 25,000 bbl/d.
-See "Development of Our Business - Developments in 2017."
+Athabasca also increased its contracted capacity on the TC Energy Keystone XL Pipeline to 25,000 bbl/d.

 In 2018, Athabasca had considerable activity in its Light Oil Division.
-In Greater Placid, Athabasca placed two multiwell Montney pads on production in March and October 2018.
+In Greater Placid, Athabasca placed two multi-well Montney pads on production in March and October 2018.
 An additional multi-well Montney pad was spud in the summer and rig released in November 2018.
 In Greater Kaybob, 26 Duvernay wells were placed on production in the Murphy-operated area.
-Given the volatility in 2018, Athabasca and Murphy agreed to extend the Kaybob Carry Commitment, which now expires in 2020.
+Given the volatility in 2018, Athabasca and Murphy agreed to extend the Kaybob Carry Commitment to 2020.

-At our Leismer Project in our Thermal Oil Division, field activity in 2018 included the tie-in of four standing infill wells and the installation of a fifth steam generator that was previously held in inventory.
+At the Leismer Project in the Thermal Oil Division, field activity in 2018 included the tie-in of four standing infill wells and the installation of a fifth steam generator that was previously held in inventory.
 The steam generator reduces downtime for planned maintenance and provides excess steam capacity for the start-up of future sustaining well pairs.
-In May, we also completed a scheduled facility turn-around.
-During the turn-around, we completed the Norlite diluent tie-in which is expected to lower fixed costs by ~\$20 million annually, improving margins and further enhancing the Leismer Project's low cost operating structure.
+In May, the Company completed a scheduled facility turn-around.
+During the turn-around, the Norlite diluent tie-in was completed which is expected to lower fixed costs by ~\$20 million annually, improving margins and further enhancing the Leismer Project's low cost operating structure.
 In November, Athabasca commenced operations on its next Leismer sustaining pad (Pad 7).